 I hope you enjoy these pictures and the details that we added to make our house beautiful again!

-What order do you renovate a house?
+In what order do you renovate a house?

-In my opinion, the order that you update or renovate a house depends on its current condition, your budget, and personal preference.
+In my opinion, the order that which you update or renovate a house depends on its current condition, your budget, and personal preference.
 I detail below which areas of the home we updated first and why.

 Small home improvements that make a big difference